wp-plugins/sitemap/readme.txt

 == Description ==

-**Code moved to [page-list plugin](http://wordpress.org/extend/plugins/page-list/)** Please, delete Sitemap plugin and instal [Page-list plugin](http://wordpress.org/extend/plugins/page-list/).
+**Code moved to [page-list plugin](http://wordpress.org/extend/plugins/page-list/)** Please, delete Sitemap plugin and install [Page-list plugin](http://wordpress.org/extend/plugins/page-list/).
 Don't be afraid, the functionality of these plugins is the same.

 = shortcodes: =